 Political stability has a positive effect on the social well-being and security of people in Austria.
 The agreements reached in negotiations between employee representatives (Chambers of Labor and Austrian Trade Union Federation) and employer representatives (Austrian Federal Economic Chamber and Presidential Conference of the Austrian Chamber of Agriculture) have traditionally enabled a moderate labor cost policy to prevail.

 Managers across the globe give Austria very high grades.
-According to the World Competitiveness Yearbook 2016-2017, Austria is rated eighth in international comparison when it comes to employer-employee relations.
+According to the World Competitiveness Yearbook 2018, Austria is rated ninth in international comparison when it comes to employer-employee relations.

 In addition to social security, the low strike rate and the high level of social peace which is internationally acclaimed also comprise a significant competitive advantage.